 Each at their own pace

 Do not give up simply because of your expectations.
 Self-criticism may be your worst enemy during this process.
-In case you were able to fully focus for 3 minutes, count how many times you got distracted, and next time, try to reduce those distractions”, adds Prof. Stanziani from Palas Athena.
+In case you were able to fully focus for 3 minutes, count how many times you got distracted, and next time, try to reduce those distractions, Prof. Stanziani says.